-Lifebogger presents the Full Story of a Defender who is best known by the Nickname; “The Quiet Humble Dane”.
+Lifebogger presents the Full Story of a Defender best known by the Nickname; “The Quiet Humble Dane”.

-The analysis of Andreas Christensen Biography involves his life story before fame, family life, parents, lifestyle, wife (Katrine Friis), personal life, net worth and many off-pitch facts about him.
+The analysis of Andreas Christensen’s Biography involves his life story before fame, family life, parents, lifestyle, wife (Katrine Friis), personal life, net worth and many off-pitch facts about him.

 For Biography starters, Andreas Christensen was born on the 10th day of April 1996 in Lillerød, Denmark.
 He was born to his mother, Tina Christensen and father, Sten Christensen, who was a former goalkeeper.

 Andreas Christensen grew up in Blovstrød alongside his only brother Magnus in Lillerød, Denmark.
 He started liking football at the tender age of seven, and his dad convinced him to start an early career.